usethesource/salix/README.md

 ```
 We create the counter app twice but each is bound to a unique identifier using the `appId` keyword parameter.

-The only thing we now need is "twice" html file containg both versions of the app.
+The only thing we need now is the "twice" html file containg both versions of the app.
 Mind the id's!

 ```rascal
   <!DOCTYPE html>